Hatins/FAOD-master/README.md

 ```
 Other settings like ``training.precision``, ``batch_size.train``, ``hardware.num_workers`` can be set in file ``config/train.yaml``
 and ``config/experiment/{DATASET}/default.yaml`` conveniently.
+Training FAOD with/without Time Shift?
+Following this instruction.

 ## Citation
 coming soon~